 I spent a lot of time reducing the gear to get it down to this weight, and it still takes up quite a bit of volume and consumes a 50 Liter backpack.
 Remember that the weight of your BOB is an important thing to consider.

 To give you an idea of some of the gear, I plan on carrying 3 Liters of water on me at the start, and picking up more along the way.
 I opted for a tarp shelter that I can make out of my military poncho and paracord.

-I also have a 20 degree Fahrenheit sleeping bag where I use a compression bag to shrink it.
-This is a personal choice that I made because I had the pleasure of almost freezing to death out in the woods one time in below freezing weather, and I vowed to never let that happen again.
+I also have a 20-degree Fahrenheit sleeping bag and I use a compression bag to shrink it.
+This is a personal choice that I made because I had the pleasure of almost freezing to death out in the woods one time in below-freezing weather, and I vowed to never let that happen again.